 The extraction of Ln3+ is masked by fluoride, oxalate, phosphate and EDTA that form more stable complexes.
 For the same reason Ce4+ lowers the extraction up to 81% [167].

-The mechanistic studies of MQ3 complex formation at toluene-water interface indicate that the formation and dissociation reactions of MQ3 occur exclusively at the phase boundary and are catalyzed by Arsenazo III complex formation in the aqueous phase through its adsorption at the interface [168].
+The mechanistic studies of MQ3 complex formation at toluene-water interface indicate that formation and dissociation reactions of MQ3 occur exclusively at the phase boundary and are catalyzed by Arsenazo III complex formation in the aqueous phase through its adsorption at the interface [168].

 To enhance the extraction, a combination of HQ with neutral monodentate or bidentate donor ligand S is used that demonstrated the synergistic effect [168–174].
 The typical ligands S are organophosphorus esters, alkylphosphine oxides and sulfides, alkyl phosphonates, substituted monothiophosphinic acid, primary amine, 1,10-phenanthroline (Phen) etc. In the presence of S, the overall synergic reaction proceeds as follows: